 Some people like to use Siri to create reminders on their Apple Watch.
-I don’t know why but the issue here is that the events they created no longer show up on their iPhone.
+I don’t know why, but the issue here is that the events they created no longer show up on their iPhone.

 If that’s the case for you, try unpairing.
 This method works for me.
 When you unpair your Apple Watch and iPhone, the system automatically creates a backup for you.
-If you have any valuable data, then you can restore from the backup once you pair the device back.
+If you have any valuable data, then you can restore it from the backup once you pair the device back.

 After that, check to see if the reminders you created on your watch show up on your iPhone.